Low-Frequency Array: NenuFAR

-The NenuFAR telescope is co-located at the Nançay radio telescope.
+The New Extension in Nançay Upgrading LOFAR (NenuFAR) telescope is co-located at the Nançay radio telescope in central France.
 It is an extension of the Nançay LOFAR station (FR606), adding 96 low frequency tiles, each consisting of a "mini-array" of 19 crossed-dipole antennas, distributed in a circle with a diameter of approximately 400 m.
 The tiles are a hexagonal cluster with analogically phased antennas.
-The telescope can capture radio frequencies in the 10-85 MHz range, covering the LOFAR-Low Band (30-80 MHz) range as well.
+The telescope can capture radio frequencies in the 10–85 MHz range, covering the LOFAR-Low Band (30–80 MHz) range as well.
 The NenuFAR array can work as a high-sensitivity LOFAR-compatible super-LBA station (LSS), operating together with rest of LOFAR to increase to array's global sensitivity by nearly a factor of two, and improve the array's imaging capabilities.
 It can also function as a second supercore to improve array availability.
 Due to its dedicated receiver, NenuFAR can also operate as a standalone instrument, known as NenuFAR/Standalone in this mode.